 What to Look for in a General Labourer

 General labour often means there will be some element of physical demand placed on the worker, so it’s important that general labourers are physically fit.
-They should also be able to complete a variety of tasks, and they should probably expect (or even look forward) to a range of different roles and responsibilities.
+They should also be able to complete a variety of tasks, and they should probably expect (and even look forward) to a range of different roles and responsibilities.

 They should be willing to engage in training to complete some more specialized tasks, and they should be aware of workplace safety protocols.
 Overall, they should be held to the same standards as other employees: They should be punctual and ready to work, with good interpersonal skills since they may interact with any number of other employees or clients on a given day.